LMCache/lmcache-tests/README.md

 `main.py` is the entrypoint to execute the test functions:
 ```
-usage: main.py [-h] [-f FILTER] [-l] [-o OUTPUT_DIR] [-m MODEL] filepath
+usage: main.py [-h] [-f FILTER] [-l] [-o OUTPUT_DIR] [-m MODEL] [-p PORT1 PORT2] filepath

 Execute all functions in a given Python file.

 positional arguments:
   filepath                                  The Python file to execute functions from (include subfolders if any).

 options:
   -h, --help                                show this help message and exit
-  -f FILTER, --filter FILTER
-                        Pattern to filter which functions to execute.
+  -f FILTER, --filter FILTER                Pattern to filter which functions to execute.
   -l, --list                                List all functions in the module without executing them.
-  -o OUTPUT_DIR, --output-dir OUTPUT_DIR
-                        The directory to put the output file.
+  -o OUTPUT_DIR, --output-dir OUTPUT_DIR    The directory to put the output file.
-  -m MODEL, --model MODEL
-                        The models of vllm for every functions.
+  -m MODEL, --model MODEL                   The models of vllm for every functions.
+  -p PORT1 PORT2, --ports PORT1 PORT2       Two ports required for the experiment.
 ```

 Here are some examples: